twistedfall/libstrophe/README.md

 libstrophe::shutdown();
 ```

-For more complete examples see this crate `src/examples` directory and [libstrophe examples].
+For more complete examples see this crate `examples` directory and [libstrophe examples].

 ## Crate features